2022 Toronto municipal election: Ward 13 Toronto Centre

 Robin Buxton Potts was appointed by city council on June 1, 2022 to fill the remainder of city councillor Kristyn Wong-Tam's term.
 Wong-Tam was elected in 2018 with 50.26% of the vote.
-She announced that she would not be seeking re-election and resigned effective May 4, 2022 to run in the provincial election.
+They announced that they would not be seeking re-election and resigned effective May 4, 2022 to run in the provincial election.
 Buxton Potts pledged to act as a caretaker councillor and not run in the election.
+She ran in neighbouring Ward 11, instead.